 It’s commission potential is about $40 a sale, and you can make the argument that it’s not high ticket, but I feel very confident in making a review of this product that can sell pretty well and if I can make a good volume of sales, then those $40 commissions will add up very quickly.

-Step 4: Sign up with one of the affiliate networks from above and:
+Step 4: Sign up with an affiliate network.

 Now I have a video about just that with regards to Amazon Associates.
 Here it is: